Afrikaans literature: Resisting anglicisation

 As a moderate believer in Afrikaner nationalism, Marais' literary output was heavily influenced by, "the pure poetry," he learned through his friendships with local San people, Nama people, Khoi people, and from Herero refugees from the recent uprising and subsequent genocide in German Southwest Africa.
 Marais also collected a very large store of African folklore in the Waterberg District from an elderly San storyteller locally nicknamed Ou Hendrick and published his stories in Afrikaans under the title Dwaalstories ("Wandering Stories").

 Several years before his death, Rev. A.J.
 Louw, an Afrikaner Calvinist Dominee known as "The Pope of the Highveld", confronted Marais during a haus bezoek, or ministerial visitation, for believing in Darwinian evolution.
 Marais replied, "Don't pick on me, Dominee.
 It's a matter between you and the Almighty.
 I really had nothing to do with the creation of the Universe."

 One of Marais' last poems, Diep Rivier ("Deep River"), is an ode to the drug morphine and was written ten years before its author's death by his own hand in 1936.

 The first female poet in Afrikaans to be published was Sarah Goldblatt in 1921, followed by Elisabeth Eybers in 1936, and Olga Kirsch in 1944.
 In 1925, they were joined by novelist Marie Linde, who wrote Onder bevoorregte mense.

 However, as extreme Afrikaner nationalists took control of the political process in the 1920s and the decades that followed, poets and authors writing in Afrikaans became some of the most vocal opponents of both the ruling National Party and its White Supremacist policy of Apartheid.

 One of the first Afrikaner literati to oppose the National Party was Uys Krige, who first became known as one of the Dertigers ("The Writers of the Thirties").
 Krige's opposition to the National Party went back to the Spanish Civil War, when he campaigned passionately for the Republican side.
 In 1937, Krige wrote the Afrikaans poem, Lied van die fascistiese bomwerpers ("Hymn of the Fascist Bombers").
 Krige later recalled, "I needed only a line or two, then the poem wrote itself.
 My hand could hardly keep pace.
 I did not have to correct anything.
 Well... that seldom happens to you."
 The poem condemned the bombing raids by pro-Nationalist German and Italian pilots.
-Inspired, according Jack Cope, by Krige's upbringing within Afrikaner Calvinism and its polemics against an allegedly corrupt Pre-Reformation Church, Lied van die fascistiese bomwerpers also leveled savage attacks against Roman Catholicism.
+Inspired, according to Jack Cope, by Krige's upbringing within Afrikaner Calvinism and its polemics against an allegedly corrupt Pre-Reformation Church, Lied van die fascistiese bomwerpers also leveled savage attacks against Roman Catholicism.